Twitter has thought about holding bitcoin, not decided yet: CNBC

-(Reuters) - Twitter Inc has thought about whether to hold bitcoin on its balance sheet, but it has not made any changes yet, the social media platform’s Chief Financial Officer Ned Segal told CNBC on Wednesday.
+(Reuters) - Twitter Inc has thought about whether to hold bitcoin on its balance sheet, but has not made any changes yet, the social media platform’s chief financial officer, Ned Segal, told CNBC on Wednesday.

 In an interview with CNBC, Segal said Twitter had considered how it might pay vendors or employees using bitcoin, should they ask to transact using the virtual currency.